sven-cork/love-art/README.md

 hero-image6.jpg (original name: pexels-daian-gan-102127.jpg) - by Daian Gan<br>
 paint-group-full.jpg (original name: pexels-bruno-bueno-3861423.jpg) - by Bruno Bueno<br>

-Images located on the Artwork page were created by the developer of Love Art.
+Images located on the Artwork page belongs to the developer of Love Art.

 ### Other

-Design style for hero-image with cover text mathing in background color was influenced from Code Institute Love Running project.
+Design style for hero-image with cover text mathing to the dominant tone and background color was influenced from Code Institute Love Running project.

 Inspiration for navigation bar with vertical dividers was taken from [Jill Poyerd Fine Art](https://www.jillpoyerd.com/)